Pakistan registers single-day record of 97 Covid-19 deaths – latest updates

 Saturday, June 6, 2020

-Pakistan broke its previous record of the highest single-day deaths ever from the novel coronavirus, reporting 97 fatalities during the past 24 hours that take the country's death toll to 1,935, the Health Ministry said.
+Pakistan broke its previous record of the highest single-day number of deaths ever from the novel coronavirus, reporting 97 fatalities during the past 24 hours that take the country's death toll to 1,935, the health ministry said.

 According to the official statistics, the country of more than 220 million people has so far conducted 660,508 tests across the country.

-Health experts see the ever-increasing coronavirus cases as a result of the lifting of a prolonged lockdown late last month, warning that the country's already weak health system might crash soon if the tally continues to surge at the current pace.
+Health experts attribute the ever-increasing number of coronavirus cases to the lifting of the prolonged lockdown late last month, warning that the country's already weak healthcare system might crash soon if the tally continues to surge at the current pace.

 Thailand reported two new coronavirus cases and no new deaths, taking its total confirmed cases to 3,104 infections and 58 deaths since the outbreak began in January.

 The two cases are men who returned from Russia and Kuwait and are in quarantine, where most of Thailand's recent cases have been detected, said Panprapa Yongtrakul, an assistant spokeswoman for the government's Covid-19 Administration Centre.
-There are 2,971 patients who have recovered.
+A total of 2,971 patients have recovered.

 No new cases in New Zealand for 15 days